 4. GUI Methods

-For those who prefer a graphical interface, the gnome-system-log tool can be used to view these logs.
-However, this tool may need to be installed separately, as it is not included by default in all Ubuntu versions:
+For the users with graphical interface, the gnome-system-log tool can be used to view these logs.
+However, this tool may not be available with default installation.
+You need to be installed separately.

 sudo apt-get install gnome-system-log